Investigative report:

 Just over four years after Norad initiated a collaboration with the US climate foundation, Climate Advisers Trust (CAT), all is not well between the previous partners.

-• Norad believes it is difficult to point to any results from the project.
+involved in, it is difficult to point to any results either for the rainforests

 The costs are rather more conspicuous.
 Panorama has taken a closer look at the project called ‘Operation Sunlight’, where around 85 per cent of the almost NOK 70 million of aid money from Norad was spent on salaries and the purchase of consultancy services in the United States.